keshavasokan/twitter_tweet_analysis/README.md

 python twitter_training.py --config configs/train_config.yaml

 # Run inference
-python twitter_inference.py --input "I love using this new AI tool!"
+python twitter_inference.py --input "I love using this new model!"
 ```

 *See the Jupyter notebook for a deep-dive analysis and example visualizations.*